collinogren/Autoboxer/README.md

 This program is experimental.
 Always proof its outputs before using them.<br>
 Autoboxer aims to make lengthy stretches of highlighting and sorting papers for the box a thing of the past.<br>
 I would like to extend a massive thank you to this wonderful community.
 I hope you find this software useful and I appreciate any and all feedback.<br>
-And to my friend and mentor John Marasco, for his many years of excellent guidance and highly enjoyable weekends, this one's for you.
+To my friend and mentor John Marasco, for your many years of excellent guidance and highly enjoyable weekends, this one's for you.
 ## Usage Instructions
 1. Download the program from releases or build from source.
 2. Download an automatic PDF printer to dramatically save your time and sanity (I like this open-source one called clawPDF https://github.com/clawsoftware/clawPDF/releases).